lszeremeta/molstruct/README.md

     molstruct -f rdfa data.csv

 Returns simple HTML with added RDFa.
-Assumes that the column names in CSV file are the default ones.
+Assumes that the column names in the CSV file are the default ones.

     molstruct -f microdata -mf "formula" data.csv